Examples of surfaces with canonical maps of maximal degree: General constraints on base point set

-{\bf Here is an alternate argument:} In the above set up, if $H^0(X,2L_X)=0$ for $L_X$ any ample generator of $\Pic(X)$, then $|K_M|=P$ is mobile.
+Here is an alternate argument.
+In the above setting, if $H^0(X,2L_X)=0$ for $L_X$ any ample generator of $\Pic(X)$, then $|K_M|=P$ is mobile.
 Indeed, the assumption also implies that $H^0(X,L_X)=0$ for any ample generator of $\Pic(X).$ Hence for $F=\pi^*F_X$ with $F_X\equiv lL_X$, $l=0$ is the only possibility and $F=0$.
-The hypothesis holds for fake projective planes with an automorphism group of order 21 by a result of [K2] and [LY]. \end{proof}
+The hypothesis holds for any fake projective plane with an automorphism group of order 21 by a result of \cite{LY}. \end{proof}